 To learn more about formatting text in YouTrack, see Rich Text Editor.

 For a complete list of formatting options in Markdown, see Markdown Syntax.

 Aside from their formatting options and location in the issue form, working with formatted text fields is just like any other custom field in YouTrack.

-If you attempt to create an issue without setting values for required fields, a message indicates that there are fields that require input.
-The inputs for required fields are briefly underlined in the fields panel.
+If you attempt to create an issue without setting values for required fields, the required fields are highlighted in the issue.

 Conditional fields are shown only when a value is selected in another custom field.
 The most common use case is to choose which fields are shown for different issue types.
 However, a project administrator can add a condition to show specific fields based on the selection in any enumerated field, not just issue type.

-In the following example, the visibility of the fields that store the YouTrack Version and Hub Version are based on the value that is selected in the field that stores the Product name.
+In the following example, the visibility of the fields that store the YouTrack Version and Hub Version are based on the value that is selected in the field that stores the Publication.

-If the empty value is selected, the fields that store the Hub Version and YouTrack Version are hidden.
+If the field is empty, the fields that store the Hub Version and YouTrack Version are hidden.

 If the Product name is YouTrack, the field that stores the YouTrack Version is shown.

 If the Product name is Hub, the fields that store the Hub Version and YouTrack Version are shown.